shahidazim/SPipeline/README.md

 # SPipeline

-SPipeline is .Net based pipeline solution with Sequential and Parallel Handlers
+SPipeline is .Net based pipeline solution with Sequential and Parallel handlers.

 ![](images/Pipeline.png)